Jonnyauk/Wonderflux/README.md

-**IF YOU OVERRIDE THESE YOU SHOULD DUPLICATE THE CORE FILE FROM WONDERFLUX INTO YOUR CHILD THEME DIRECTORY,** this will ensure you retain the Wonderflux structure and hook system to give you the perfect 'starter' file to begin playing with!
+**IF YOU OVERRIDE THESE YOU SHOULD DUPLICATE THE CORE FILE FROM WONDERFLUX INTO YOUR CHILD THEME DIRECTORY,** this will ensure you retain the Wonderflux structure and hook system to give you the perfect *starter* file to begin playing with!

 ### WFX Girder - a demonstration theme